zahi158/lab-numpy-en/README.md

 ## Getting Started

-Open the `main.py` file in the `your-code` directory with your favorite text editor.
+Open the `main.ipynb` file in the `your-code` directory with your favorite text editor.
 There are a bunch of commentations starting with `#` which instruct what you are supposed to do step by step.
 Follow the order of the instructions from top to bottom.
 Read each instruction carefully and provide your answer beneath it.
 You should also test your answers in Python in the terminal to make sure your responses are correct.
 If one of your responses is incorrect, you may not be able to proceed because later responses may depend upon previous responses.

-For instance, in the first few lines of `main.py`, you see:
+For instance, in the first few lines of `main.ipynb`, you see:

 ```python
 #1.
 Import the NUMPY package under the name np.